h3poteto/kube-job/README.md

 `kube-job` is a command line tool to run one off job on Kubernetes.
 The feature is

-- Override command argument in a kubernetes job tmeplate, and run the job.
+- Override args argument in a kubernetes job tmeplate, and run the job.
 - Wait for completion of the job execution
 - Get logs from kubernetes pods and output in stream